-Stakeholder Engagement 2014 Communities Employee volunteers, community grants, in-kind donations and training, fundraising.
+Stakeholder Engagement 2015 Communities Employee volunteers, community grants, in-kind donations and training, fundraising.
 Employee donations and corporate matching for DonorsChoose.org totaled nearly \$135,000, funding 836 classroom projects and benefiting 95,000 students in 49 states.
 SAS employees volunteered 29,000 hours, resulting in \$91,750 donated to education from the Employee Volunteer Fund.
 Employees Enhance the SAS workplace culture by communicating with and informing employees about company activities and internal and external programs.
 Intranet, webcasts, videos, webzines, blogs and The Hub, an enterprisewide social networking platform.
-Regulatory and government Domestic and international policy and legislation development on topics that affect SAS customers and the develop- ment of new products.
+Regulatory and government Domestic and international policy and legislation development on topics that affect SAS customers and the development of new products.
 Data protection and privacy; big data; copyright protections; review of legislation targeting frivolous patent lawsuits; revision of administrative policies to ensure strong, quality patents are issued.
 Industry organizations Industry associations, think tanks and academia.
 Public speaking engagements, development or contribution to industry position papers, and one-to-one meetings.
 Business partners and suppliers Meetings, webcasts and representation on boards.
-Executive vice president for G-SIBs is a member of the boards of directors of the Atlantic Council and of the US Council for International Business.
+Board memberships include American Chamber of Commerce to the European Union (AmCham EU) Executive Council, Atlantic Council Board of Directors and American Statistical Association.
 Customers Host ongoing dialogue with customers to answer questions and gather input for product improvement.
-SAS interacts with customers through the SAS Global Forum conference, self-help and assisted-help resources, focus groups, training, books, technical papers, social media, support communities, samples, SAS notes and focus areas, and more.
+SAS interacts with customers through the SAS Global Forum conference, customer advisory boards, self-help and assisted-help resources, focus groups, training, books, technical papers, social media, support communities, samples, SAS notes and focus areas, and more.
 Analysts Inform and solicit feedback from industry analysts.
 SAS' Analyst Relations group is responsible for informing, influencing and soliciting feedback from industry analysts and thought leaders with the purpose of validating technology and corporate direction and to provide SAS with a crucial third-party perspective.
-By identifying important initiatives and ensuring the company's vision and messages are understood, Analyst Relations seeks to expand analyst coverage and favorable recommendations for SAS products.
-Through facilitating research and disseminating findings, Analyst Relations augments the formation of marketing, sales, and R&D strategies.
 Students and teachers Free online and mobile curriculum resources, free SAS software, teacher and professor training, summits and meetings, classroom volunteers.
-SAS® Curriculum Pathways® provides free online resources and mobile apps for K-12.
-SAS Analytics U offers free software, training and communities for people to gain valuable analytics skills, and supports analytics degree and certificate programs at colleges and universities around the world.
+SAS Curriculum Pathways provides free online resources and mobile apps for early learners to grade 12.
+SAS offers free software, training and communities for people to gain valuable analytics skills, and supports analytics degree and certificate programs at colleges and universities around the world.
 SAS is a regular convener of important education meetings, and focuses volunteer efforts on education.
-Media Relations Build awareness and shape the SAS brand through public relations.
-Public relations helps build awareness and shape the SAS brand by influencing what others think and say about the company.
-SAS uses PR to guide the flow of information to educate and persuade various public stakeholders, including the news media, bloggers, customers, prospects, analysts and partners.
+External communications Build awareness and shape the SAS brand through external communications.
+External communications helps build awareness and shape the SAS brand by influencing what others think and say about the company.
+SAS uses external communications to guide the flow of information to educate and persuade various public stakeholders, including the news media, bloggers, customers, prospects, analysts and partners.